Noodle: Germany

+Armenia

+An Armenian variety of noodle, Arishta, is prepared from wheat, water and salt.
+It is thick and is usually eaten with matzoon, clarified butter and garlic.

 Polish Jews

 Zacierki is a type of noodle found in Polish Jewish cuisine.

 It was part of the rations distributed to Jewish victims in the Łódź Ghetto by the Nazis.

 (Out of the "major ghettos", Łódź was the most affected by hunger, starvation and malnutrition-related deaths.)

 The diary of a young Jewish girl from Łódź recounts a fight she had with her father over a spoonful of zacierki taken from the family's meager supply of 200 grams a week.